huggingface/transformers/model_cards/nlpaueb/legal-bert-base-uncased/README.md

 * 12,554 cases from HUDOC, the repository of the European Court of Human Rights (ECHR) (http://hudoc.echr.coe.int/eng).

-* 164,141 cases from various courts across the \usa, hosted in the Case Law Access Project portal (https://case.law).
+* 164,141 cases from various courts across the USA, hosted in the Case Law Access Project portal (https://case.law).

-* 76,366 US contracts from EDGAR, the database of \us Securities and Exchange Commission (SECOM) (https://www.sec.gov/edgar.shtml).
+* 76,366 US contracts from EDGAR, the database of US Securities and Exchange Commission (SECOM) (https://www.sec.gov/edgar.shtml).

 ## Pre-training details